 Florida has beautiful white sand beaches about one to two hours away.
 Cocoa Beach is about an hour away on the Atlantic side.
 Take a day to rest with your feet in the sand — or your toes hanging ten on a surfboard!
 It’s just five miles from Cape Canaveral.
 About 90 minutes from Orlando (still on the Atlantic side and further north than Cocoa Beach) is Daytona Beach with its lively boardwalk, arcades and fun.

-If you want to head west to the Gulf of Mexico, two hours from Orlando you can get to Clearwater Beach.
-Known for tadpole-friendly, calm waters, it’s a popular place to snorkel, go jet skiing or try parasailing.
+If you want to head west to the Gulf of America, two hours from Orlando, you can get to Clearwater Beach.
+Known for kid-friendly, calm waters, it’s a popular place to snorkel, go jet skiing or try parasailing.

 Kennedy Space Center in Cape Canaveral

-Kennedy Space Center is about 60 miles to the east of Orlando in Cape Canaveral on the Atlantic Ocean.
-You could easily spend six to eight hours here, so you are not likely to fit both a beach day and a space visit in the same day.
+Kennedy Space Center is about 45 miles east of Orlando in Cape Canaveral on the Atlantic Ocean.
+You could easily spend six to eight hours here!
+As such, you're not likely to fit both a beach day and a space visit on the same day.
 Gain access to historic launch sites, celebrate early space pioneers, visit the Space Shuttle Atlantis, learn about the Hubble Space Telescope, remember the astronauts who lost their lives on the Challenger and find out about the journey to Mars.
-If your tadpoles are anything like Tad and Lily, they’ll enjoy shopping for souvenirs that are out of this world!
-The Kennedy Space Center is one of many attractions on the Go Orlando and Go Miami Multi Attraction Pass.
+If your tadpoles are anything like ours, they’ll enjoy shopping for souvenirs that are out of this world!
+The Kennedy Space Center is one of many attractions on the Go Orlando and Go Miami Multi-Attraction Pass, or you can purchase one- or two-day tickets directly through Undercover Tourist (you can even book a chat with an astronaut!).

 Swim with Manatees

 Have you ever met a sea cow?
 Here’s your chance to snorkel and swim with these gentle giants.
-Rumor has it they like to have their bellies tickled!
-It’s about a two-hour drive to Crystal River, but your bus ride is included on this all-inclusive Swim with the Manatees Experience.
-After your swim and lunch, you'll get to explore the Homosassa Springs Wildlife State Park.
-Attend a manatee feeding session and visit bears, panthers, alligators and even a hippo!
+Rumor has it they like to have their bellies tickled, but don't be tempted.
+It's actually illegal to touch a manatee in Florida!
+It’s about a two-hour drive to Crystal River, but the experiences you'll have here will create lasting memories.
+In addition to manatees, Crystal River offers scalloping and clear-bottom kayak tours!

-Hopfully our list of favorite things to do in Orlando besides the theme parks has given you a few ideas about how to enhance your own vacation during your days off from theme parks.
-We may be theme park frogs, but we do offer some hoppin' discounts on other experiences so you can save money and skip the lines at other locations around Orlando.
+Hopefully, our list of favorite things to do in Orlando besides the theme parks has given you a few ideas about how to enhance your own vacation during your days off from theme parks.
+We may be theme park frogs, but we do offer some hoppin' deals and savings on other experiences so you can save money and skip the lines at other locations around Orlando.
 If you are looking to experience some theme parks and other things to do in Orlando, the 5-day Go Orlando All-Inclusive Pass might be a good deal for you.

 Hoppy planning!